clarkzhu2020/mysql2idl/README.md

 # mysql2idl
-## this util tools is for convert mysql table to idl files
+## this Utility  is for convert mysql table to idl files
 ## based on Cloudwego.io hertz
 ### Program by clark zhu (full stack developer)
 ### version 0.1
 ### issue date : 2023-12-29
 ### email : zhuclark2020@gmail.com
 ### thanks to cloudwego.io tiktok toutiao and all the gophers
+### the final idl file could support generate golang,python,java,rust project

-You could create idl(thrift format) file with this tools just from any mysql database before you use this tools , you must know some useful tools about hertz, thriftgo, cwgo etc.
+You could create idl(thrift format) file with this tools just from any mysql database before you use this tools , you must know some useful tools about hertz(golang), volo(rust) ,apache-thrift(java,python), thriftgo, cwgo etc.

 #### ==========================================================
 ### Usage: